sam0rr/motd_armbian_ssh/README.md

 # Armbian Unified MOTD Installer

 Fixes missing MOTD (Message of the Day) on Armbian systems when connecting via Tailscale SSH.
-In Debian Trixie, Tailscale SSH bypasses PAM authentication, which normally displays the MOTD, leaving you with a blank login screen.
+In Debian Trixie now supported officially, Tailscale SSH bypasses PAM authentication, which normally displays the MOTD, leaving you with a blank login screen.

 This script creates a unified handler that:
 - Detects Tailscale SSH connections and always shows MOTD